 (2) magnitude of TM-score for random structure pairs is length-independent.

 TM-score has the value in (0,1], where 1 indicates a perfect match between two structures.

 Following strict statistics of structures in the PDB,

-scores below 0.17 corresponds to randomly chosen unrelated proteins whereas with a score
+scores below 0.17 correspond to randomly chosen unrelated proteins whereas structures with a score

 TM-score can now work for comparing complex structures (by "TMscore -c complex1.pdb complex2.pdb").

 - Click TMscore.f to download the newest version of the source code of TM-score